About this recipe

 - Seasoning: I used smoked paprika and cumin, but salt and pepper, chili powder, za’atar, or even cinnamon sugar (for sweet chips!) are great options.

-How to make baked sweet potato chips?
+How to make baked sweet potato chips

 Home cook to home cook tips

 - Even slices = even baking.
 A mandoline makes this easier, but if you’re using a knife, take your time to slice as evenly as possible.
+This is THE secret to crispy chips.

 - Don’t crowd the pan.
 Overlapping slices will steam instead of crisp.